yingxinac/LignatureData/README.md

 **A comprehensive database of ligand-signatures to predict cell-cell communication.** <br />
  <br />
 Ligand-receptor interactions mediate intercellular communication, inducing transcriptional changes that regulate physiological and pathological processes.
 Ligand-induced transcriptomic signatures can be used to predict active ligands; however, the absence of a comprehensive set of ligand-response signatures has limited their practical application in predicting ligand-receptor interactions.
 To bridge this gap, we developed LigScape, a curated database encompassing intracellular transcriptomic signatures for human ligands.
 LigScape compiles signatures from published transcriptomic datasets and established resources, generating both gene- and pathway-based signatures for each ligand. <br />
-Using the LigScape database as a reference, we developed a companion computational tool that infers the ligands responsible for transcriptomic changes within receiver cells, and the corresponding cell-cell interaction networks between multiple cell types or clusters. <br />
+Using the LigScape database as a reference, we developed a companion computational tool [LigScape](https://github.com/yingxinac/LigScape/) that infers the ligands responsible for transcriptomic changes within receiver cells, and the corresponding cell-cell interaction networks between multiple cell types or clusters.
-We applied LigScape to predict active ligands driving transcriptomic changes in controlled in vitro experiments and real-world single-cell sequencing datasets.
-LigScape outperformed existing methods, achieving higher accuracy in identifying active ligands at both the gene and pathway levels.
-These results establish LigScape as a robust platform for ligand signaling inference, providing a powerful tool to explore ligand-receptor biology across diverse experimental and physiological contexts.

 <hr>